lumirlumir/npm-clang-format-node/README.md

 This project adheres to [Semantic Versioning](https://semver.org/).

-[LLVM versions](https://github.com/llvm/llvm-project/releases) are managed as dependencies, so upgrading the LLVM version is treated as a 'patch'.
-Additionally, the release title includes the LLVM version, like `v1.0.0 (llvmorg-18.1.8)`.
+The BREAKING CHANGES, features and bug fixes from [LLVM](https://github.com/llvm/llvm-project/releases) will be reflected in this package.

+The release title includes the LLVM version, like `v1.0.0 (llvmorg-18.1.8)`.
 See [`.clang-format-version`](/.clang-format-version) to check the exact current LLVM version.

 ## Change Log